 To deliver these services, GM is working with MSTS, a provider of B2B payment and credit technology and services.
-Nearly 1,400 participating Buick, Cadillac, Chevrolet and GMC dealers, and their fleet operator customers, will be able to access MSTS’ credit as a service (CaaS) application suite through the website, GM says.
+More than 1,400 participating Buick, Cadillac, Chevrolet and GMC dealers, and their fleet operator customers, will be able to access MSTS’ credit as a service (CaaS) application suite through the website, GM says.

 “When it comes to B2B, anything that can make it easier for fleet managers to minimize paperwork and streamline purchases is appreciated by dealers and their customers,” says Lance Zimmerman, national fleet parts manager at GM Customer Care and Aftersales.
 “This is a way for fleet managers to have a single source of data and pricing that can help them better manage their fleet and for our dealers to attract new fleet customers.”